Mental Health and Wellbeing

 What are we doing as a school to support children with their mental health and emotional wellbeing?

-As part of our whole school approach to mental health and wellbeing we aim to:
+As part of our whole school approach to mental health and wellbeing we implement a number of strategies such as :

 Wellbeing Wednesdays